Jane Actman: Career

+In 1970, she appeared in Season 1 of The Partridge Family as Keith Partridge's (David Cassidy) love interest "Tina", a strong willed women's equal rights organizer.

 In 1972, Actman played Barbara Simms Dickerson in Paul Lynde's new comedy series The Paul Lynde Show.
 In 1976, she was cast in the role of Nancy Lawrence Maitland in the television drama series Family, but she was replaced by Meredith Baxter.
 She retired after appearing in the television series Trapper John, M.D. in 1979.

 Death

-Actman died in October 2018 in New York City, at the age of 69.
+Actman died on October 20, 2018, in New York City, at the age of 69.